ThiagoAVicente/arch-setup/README.md

 - Hyprland configuration inspired by the Hyprland community
 - Various shell utilities from the Arch Linux ecosystem
-- Wallpapers from Wallpaper Cave contributors
+- Wallpaper from Wallpaper Cave contributors

 ---

-**Note**: This is a personal configuration.
-Review and test in a VM before deploying to production systems.